'Like milk': How one magazine became a mainstay of New Jersey's Chinese community

 Ethnic media outlets can be a lifeline for new immigrants who lack a firm grasp of English.
 They introduce their readers to civic life in America and to each other.
 They can be especially helpful in places like New Jersey, where communities are spread out rather than concentrated in big cities.
 In this state, ethnic media is growing, according to a new report by the Center for Cooperative Media at Montclair State University.

-Sino Monthly's first issue, at just 16 pages, led with newly-released figures from the 1990 census.
+The first issue Sino Monthly, at just 16 pages, led with newly released figures from the 1990 census.
 It counted 59,084 people living in New Jersey who said they were Chinese.
 (That figure has since more than doubled.)

 "We tell the readers where the Chinese are," says Lee.